-Brightcove Quarterly Video Index – Mobile Video View Growt
+Brightcove Quarterly Video Index – Growth in Mobile Video Viewing

 Brightcove Inc. (NASDAQ: BCOV), provider of cloud services for video, recently published the Q2 Brightcove Global Video Index, a report that analyses hundreds of millions of recent data points to provide insights into how viewers are watching video content, which devices they are using, and what types of content they are consuming across these various devices.

 The report findings show that 53 percent of global video views begin on mobile devices, smartphones, and tablets, taking away share from traditional desktop computers.
 Smartphones saw the highest growth, to 45 percent from 38 percent only one year ago.
 In emerging markets, especially Asia Pacific (APAC), mobile is king, where a whopping 84 percent of all plays were on mobile phones, and with Japan/Korea at 58 percent.
 In the Middle East and Africa, smartphone share was 57 percent.
 In every region but the Americas (U.S. and Canada), mobile devices took share away from desktop computers.

 “Leveraging mobile video continues to be crucial for OTT providers, as they look to not only reach younger viewers – who traditionally have been mobile first – but also older viewers who have discovered that mobile video is a convenient way to consume content outside the home,” said Jim O’Neill, Principal Analyst, Brightcove.
 “The amount of content being consumed on mobile devices has more than doubled over the past year.
 This is largely due to the fact that content owners and distributors are making premium content available to consumers anywhere, any time, and on any device.
 This growth will continue as more content – especially high-value sports content – becomes more prevalent and easily accessible on mobile devices.”